International first-year students gather on campus a week early for Grinnell’s International Pre-Orientation Program (IPOP).

 At the week’s close, each IPOP participant receives a grab bag filled with items brought to Grinnell by their international and global nomad classmates.
-Each person was asked to bring 15 small items from home to give away.
+Each student is ask to bring 15 small items from home to give away.
 It’s another tangible way to connect with people across cultures.

-IPOP participants will get to know one another in groups of ten, called “amigos” — Spanish for friends.
-IPOP student leaders, returning students who were selected and trained for this role, will take their amigos on campus tours and support activities throughout the week.
-Amigos will also meet for several activities during the fall semester.
+IPOP participants get to know one another in groups of ten, called “amigos” — Spanish for friends.
+IPOP student leaders, returning students selected and trained for this role, take their amigos on campus tours and support activities throughout the week.
+Amigos also meet for several activities during the fall semester.

 Asante says, “IPOP prepared me for what goes on inside the college.
 It made me aware of the numerous resources available to Grinnell students and how best they can be utilized.
 Without IPOP, I probably wouldn’t have survived my first semester.
 I learned how the education system works here and how the faculty interacts with students.
 The flexibility in the education system here gives you an all-around education.”

 The four-day program provides a wide variety of fun and useful activities.
 These include practical help with immigration and regulatory needs that are unique to students from abroad.
 Among other things, IPOP participants

 - Open bank accounts;